erkanotales30/food4myhealth-327d5/index.md

         image_position: top
       - title: Create your recipe and share it on Instagram
         title_align: left
-        content: >-
+        content: |
-          App Land synchronizes across Android and iOS phones, and on your computer or tablet.
-See all your dates and info anywhere you are.
+          You can create your recipes and share them on Instagram very easily.
         content_align: left
         actions:
           - label: Learn More